 1/2 cup of milk

 Mix the drinking yogurt, milk and egg together first, then set aside.
 This gives it time to de-chill to room temperature.
-You should have 2 cups or almost two cups of liquid.
+You should have almost two cups of liquid.

 Sift the 3 cups of all-purpose flour and 3.5 teaspoons of baking powder into a large bowl.
 Then add the salt and sugar.
 While you’ve got the sifter out, you might as well sift a thick layer of flour onto a clean surface for you to knead and rest the dough on later.